This Wild Laptop Packs 16-Core Ryzen 9 5950X, RTX 3070

 Laptop manufacturer Eurocom has created a new 15.6-inch notebook called the Nightsky ARX315 that houses a full-blown Ryzen 9 5950X 16-core desktop chip and can be equipped with either an Nvidia GeForce RTX 3060 or RTX 3070 mobile GPU.
 With the 5950X and RTX 3070 included, pricing starts at $2,683.

 Eurocom built the ARX315 with a thick 1.3-inch housing and the necessary cooling to handle the desktop-class processor.
 A heatsink made entirely of copper and cools the CPU, GPU and power delivery systems.
-Connecting all four heatsinks together are six heat pipes in total, with two large fans cooling the laptop down as well.
+Connecting all four heatsinks together are six heat pipes in total, with two large fans cooling the laptop down.

 If you find the 5950X has too many cores for your liking, the ARX315 can also be outfitted with an 8-core Ryzen 7 5800X or 12-core Ryzen 9 5950X CPU depending on your needs.